acerrone3/acerrone3.github.io/README.md

 ### Performance
 Updated July 14, 2022

 Here, the ADCIRC forecasts are compared to the ML forecasts.
-Observational data will be integrated for performance assessment.
+Comparisons are arranged in descending order based on each station's r-squared value.
+Observational data has yet to be integrated for performance assessment.

 |  Station                                            |         R2 |       RMSD |   Max Discrepancy (m) |
 | :---------------------------------------------------|-----------:|-----------:|----------------------:|